mobbr/mobbr-api-v1/examples/README.md

 ##Crowdfunding a task

 The API / Mobbr supports crowdfunding (accumulating payments) and crowdpaying (paying many at once) on any web page.
-For this functionality the HTML-header of this web page needs to have a Mobbr-script as described above but with the value of the `type` field set to `pledge`.
+For this functionality the HTML-header of the web page needs to have a Mobbr-script as described above.

-To enable crowdfunding on any URL, this is the minimal script.
+To enable crowdfunding on any URL set the value of the `type` field in the script to `pledge`.
+This is the minimal script needed to turn-on Mobbr crowdfunding on your web page:

     <html>
         <head>